 Book Collection • Journal Collection • Factual Database

-The International Monetary Fund's eLibrary simplifies analysis and research with direct access to the IMF's periodicals, books, working papers, studies and statistics.
-In addition various statistical and visualization tools to showcase IMF datasets are offered free of charge via the IMF Data platform.
+The International Monetary Fund's eLibrary simplifies analysis and research with direct access to the IMF's periodicals, books, working papers and studies.
+Various statistical and visualization tools to showcase IMF datasets are offered free of charge via the IMF Data platform.

 External Library Catalog

 Nine Libraries belong to the Library Network at the World Bank Group and IMF Headquarters location in Washington D.C.
 References to materials owned by all the Libraries are available through JOLIS, the online catalog.

 MPG Library Catalog

 With a multi-lingual collection gathered from throughout the world, the library is a “Central Legal Library”, and possesses a comprehensive collection covering international commercial law, international private law and foreign civil law.